Sameerkhan9412/StudyByte/README.md

 3. Payment Integration: Students will purchase and enrol on courses by completing the checkout flow that is followed by Razorpay integration for payment handling.

-4. Cloud-based media management: StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+4. Cloud-based media management: StudyByte uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.

 5. Markdown formatting: Course content in document format is stored in Markdown format, which allows for easier display and rendering on the front end.

-Frameworks, Libraries, and Tools used: The back end of StudyNotion uses a range of frameworks, libraries, and tools to ensure its functionality and performance, including:
+Frameworks, Libraries, and Tools used: The back end of StudyByte uses a range of frameworks, libraries, and tools to ensure its functionality and performance, including:

 1. Node.js: Node.js is used as the primary framework for the back end.